 • Content must be G-rated and suitable for the general public.

 • Flexible, dynamic installations that utilize display windows to their fullest potential and engage with the general public both day and night are preferred.
-Please note that no permanent or semi-permanent changes can be made to the space (no wall painting, window treatments, etc.)

 • Artists are responsible for the installation of their artwork, as well as all materials and consumables required for installations.
 (This includes hanging hardware, temporary walls, tools, ladders, and any other materials needed to safely and completely install the artwork.)

 • Artists are responsible for producing and maintaining high-quality work for the duration of the installation and will be asked to provide repair on request.
+Installations cannot be changed or modified during the duration of exhibition outside of a request from Storefronts management.

 Submission Requirements: